Shigella Frequently Asked Questions (FAQ)

 • WHAT IS SHIGELLOSIS?

 Shigellosis is a diarrheal illness caused by the bacteria Shigella.
-Shigellosis can be quite severe, especially in young children, the elderly, and those with weakened immune systems.
+Shigellosis can be quite severe, especially in young children, older adults, and those with weakened immune systems.

 • WHO CAN GET SHIGELLA?